ivalaginja/babycat/_pages/about.md

   nav: "about"
 ---

+## What is a coronagraph?

+A coronagraph is an optical instrument used in astronomical observations.
+It blocks the light from a star in order to observe the faint objects around it.
+This can be used to find exoplanets, study the star's environment, and observe circumstellar disks.

+A coronagraph consists of various masks that, when used in combination, attenuate the starlight while allowing the faint planet light to shine through.
+There are many different types of coronagraphs, as the optical masks can be located in different optical planes (pupil planes and focal planes) and act on either component of the electrical field (amplitude or phase).

+The original Lyot coronagraph is a simple design that uses a pair of masks to block the starlight.
+The focal-plane mask (FPM) is an opaque, sharp-edge disk in the focal plane placed over the core of the stellar point-spread function (PSF).
+The Lyot stop (LS) is an annular mask in the pupil plane that blocks the light diffracted by the FPM.

+For more information on coronagraphy, see the [references](#resources) below.

 ## Purpose of the Project

-The BabyCAT project aims to provide a comprehensive and accessible coronagraph demonstration testbed.
+The BabyCAT project is a demonstration bench that uses a Lyot coronagraph to show how coronagraphy works.
 It is designed to help students, researchers, and enthusiasts learn about coronagraphy, build their own setups, and experiment with different configurations.

 ## Background